 Extreme weather during the winter is increasing energy costs.
 In December 2017, companies saw an 18% increase in natural gas spend, followed by another 18.3% increase in January.
 Overall, the sample sites experienced a $1.7 million increase in spend in January alone.
 Every state in the Northeast saw at least a 9.4% increase in costs over the previous year.

 In the summer, the impact is much different.
-In August, companies actually saw a 7% decrease in electric spend year over year, saving them nearly $5 million collectively.
+In August, companies actually saw a 7% decrease in electric spending year over year, saving them nearly $5 million collectively.
 While electricity costs decreased, natural gas use in June, July, and August increased 14% across all Northeastern states due to the colder summer weather.

 Managing the Impacts of Extreme Weather